streetwriters/notesnook/docs/help/contents/create-a-note-in-notesnook.md

----
-title: Creating a note
-index: 1
----

-# Creating a note
+# Creating your first note

 You are in a notes app, the first thing you want to do is make a note.